carloscinelli/sensemakr/vignettes/sensemakr.md

 ![](sensemakr_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 Finally, by default these contourplots show adjusted point estimates.
 This is equivalent to setting the `countour` argument to its default value of `estimate`.
-However `contour` can also be set to `t-value`, `lower bound`, or `upper bound` to show results for the t-statistic and the resulting lower and upper limits of 95\% confidence intervals respectively.
+However `contour` can also be set to `t-value`, `lower-limit`, or `upper-limit` to show results for the t-statistic and the resulting lower and upper limits of 95\% confidence intervals respectively.
 For example, we can inspect the t-values and related benchmarks across values of the sensitivity parameters by

 ```r